abilandz/NAT3054/Lecture_2/git.md

 Fast-forward
 ... summary of specific changes ...

-# ctd. development on the 'main' branch
+# ctd. with development on the 'main' branch
 ```

 Immediately after fast-forward merging is performed, both the _main_ branch and the _devel_ branch have all commits the same (check by using **git log** on either branch), and the HEAD of both branches points to the same commit ID.
 This is illustrated with the following diagram (corresponding to the above example):